ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * The message payload SHOULD NOT include the "scope" parameter, unless its value cannot contribute to expose the identity of RS.

-AS Request Creation Hints may also be requested and retrieved through a new EAD item defined here, see {{fig-ead-rch}}, {{iana-edhoc-ead}}, and an example of its usage in {{example-ead-request-creation-hints}}.
+AS Request Creation Hints may also be requested and retrieved through a new EAD item defined here, see {{fig-ead-rch}}, {{iana-edhoc-ead}}, and an example of its usage in {{example-non-sequential-workflow}}.

 ~~~~~~~~~~~ CDDL
 ead_label = TBD